joshbruce/fourth-earth-raw/public/content.md

 There is an attacker and defender, the former is trying to drain the health battery and the latter is trying to avoid that drain.
 The challenge level is derived from qualities of the defender and the attacker must overcome that challenge to possibly cause a drain on the defender.
 Therefore, the same mechanic for any action is used for combat.

-If the attacker succeeds there is a potential drain that must be calculated in some standard way that players can anticipate; otherwise, it becomes very frustrated very quickly.
-To try and keep it cimple, the instrument of the attack should have a base drain amount (a), which can then be multiplied by the size difference between the attacker and defender (b) and incorporating any side-effects and criticality, if used: a * b + c
+If the attacker succeeds there is a potential drain that must be calculated in some standard way that players can anticipate; otherwise, it becomes very frustrating very quickly.
+To try and keep it simple, the instrument of the attack should have a base drain amount (a), which can then be multiplied by the scale difference between the attacker and defender (b) and incorporating any side-effects and criticality, if used: a * b + c

 An attacker hits a defender with a spear that yields a 2 point drain per hit.
-The attacker is larger than the defender; therefore, the defender becomes 1 and we decide the attacker is 10 times larger: 2 * 10 + 0 = 20
+The attacker is larger than the defender; therefore, the defender becomes 1 and the attacker is 10 time that scale: 2 * 10 + 0 = 20

+Note: Scale is not limited to size.
+The scale of a superhero with superstrength is greater than an average person, even if the superhero is smaller in size.

 Let's say the defender also only has one other battery.
 10 points is drained from the health battery then the non-health batttery is drained by another 10 making its balance 0.
 The health battery is also at 0, the defender is dead.

-**Subdue versus kill** is a decision players are allowed to make, so long as the facilitator allows that option.
-With the subdue option, the defender in the previous example would be given 1 point to their health battery.
-Then the character gets to make the decision on whether to deliver a killing stroke or not.
+**Subdue versus kill** is a decision for facilitators and players to make.
+With the subdue option, the health battery of the defender would have been increased to 1 and they would effectively be unconscious for a period of time.
+The player and character then gets to make the decision on whether to perform a killing stroke.

 ## Skills, tools, and dice pools

-To allow skillsets to be built either from wholecloth or as the game is played based on its players and reduce analysis paralysis, there is no initial skill list provided.
+Fourth Earth RAW leans toward allowing groups to incrementally create and expand; therefore, there is no predefined skill list.
+As a facilitator you could create one; or, as players ask to do something, that could become a skill for the world.
+We find this beats being given 50 skills and only ever needing 10 one of which wasn't in the list.

-Characters increase in proficiency of skills, represented by skill ranks.
+Characters increase proficiency in skills, represented by skill ranks.
 Ranks are increased by successfully completing actions related to that skill a standard number of times.
-The initial challenge level of the action must be greater than the number of ranks a character has in it; characters must push themselves in order to grow.
+The initial challenge level of the action must be greater than the number of ranks a character has in that skill; characters must push themselves in order to grow.
 Each rank adds one more die to the dice pool.

 It's recommended that skills be limited to 3 ranks or less because players are then rolling 4 dice in their pool.
-4 dice against a challenge level one action changes a 50 percent chance of success to roughly 95 percent.
+4 dice against a challenge level 1 action changes a 50 percent chance of success to roughly 95 percent.
 If you decide to have more than 3 ranks, it is recommended that the basis for setting challenge levels shifts, maybe to the weakest character instead of an average being.

-Tools should also efffect the challenge of a task as well; a character could widdle wood using their fingernails, but it would be easier with a knife.
-Tools are similar in skills in that characters improve proficiency in them.
-It is recommended to limit ranks in tools to 1 (earned the same way) and earning points toward a rank does not require using the tool for a specific purpose; could be 4 dice in the pool, 50 percent becomes roughly 97 percent.
+Tools should also efffect the challenge of a task; a character could widdle wood using their fingernails, but it would be easier with a knife.
+Tools are similar to skills in that characters improve proficiency in them.
+It is recommended to limit ranks in tools to 1 (earned the same way as skills) and earning points toward a rank does not require using the tool for a specific action; could be 5 dice in the pool, 50 percent becomes roughly 97 percent.

 For example, a grave digger is probably proficient in using a shovel to dig graves.
-When the zombie hoards begin roaming the earth, they should be afforded a slight advantage when braining a zombie; of course, over time, the grave digger's digging proficiency might decrease while their proficiency in using a bludgeon increase.
-The digger may also take a hit to their probabilities if they switch from the shovel to a baseball bat or even a gun.
+When the zombie hoards begin roaming the earth, they should be afforded a slight advantage when braining a zombie; of course, over time, the grave digger's digging proficiency might decrease while their proficiency in using a bludgeon increases.
+The digger may also take a hit to their probabilities if they switch from the shovel to a baseball bat or even more if switching to a gun.

 Limiting ranks also keeps the number of dice in the pool manageable.
 However, if you're theme is superheroes or deities, increasing the ranks available might be helpful; 10 dice would change a 50 percent chance to roughly 100 percent (99.95).
-Of course, as stated before, challenge levels can also be dropped a bit; the challenge level for a flying superhero might be high at first but decreases to 0 zero the more they do it and it becomes just one more thing "they can just do."
+Of course, as stated before, challenge levels can also be dropped a bit; the challenge level for a flying superhero might be high at first but decreases to 0 the more they do it until flying becomes just one more thing "they can just do."

-Note: A roll is not required to eartn a proficiency increase and points and ranks are earned in succession.
-So, using batteries to reduce a level 3 challenge to 0 would result in a point gain and succeeding on an unreduced level 3 challenge would still earn one point on the first rank.
+Note: A roll is not required to earn a proficiency increase.
+Earning points and ranks happens in succession.
+So, using batteries to reduce a challenge level 3 to 0 would result in a point gain and succeeding on an unreduced challenge level 4 would still earn one point on the first rank.

 ### Maintenance, degredation, and loss extension